desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 If all these steps succeed, the parental agent can proceed to publish a DS record set as indicated by the validated CDS/CDNSKEY records.

-The parental agent does not use in-bailiwick signaling names during validation because they cannot have a pre-established chain of trust at bootstrapping time, so are not useful for bootstrapping.
+As in-bailiwick signaling names do not have a chain of trust at bootstrapping time, the parental agent does not consider them during validation.
 Consequently, if all NS hostnames are in bailiwick, validation cannot be completed, and DS records are not published.